Luca-Skyline/fantasy-game-2024/story/dragon_story.md

 - Human Empire

 #### Grasslands:
 Home to the Green dragons of poison.
 Green dragons are the greedy, witty, and stealthy ones who value treasure the most of any dragon.
 They are burrowers who make their lairs deep underground and love setting traps and puzzles to get inside.
 The ancient green dragon who once dwelled here was named Throrn.
-He was killed by the humans, but his lair is still there and within it his immortal dragon soul.
+They were killed by the humans, but their lair is still there and within it their immortal dragon soul.

 Grasslands Encounters/locations:
 - Mysterious puzzle engraving that covers the grasslands (grants XP)